![]() |

 Examiner.
 The period of prosecution, and the interval over which

 these added costs are incurred, averages one to two years.
-Maintenance fees are due at 3 1/2, 7 1/2, and 11 1/2 years after the issue date, and are presently $465, $1,180 and $1,955 respectively.
-The aforementioned maintenance fees are subject to change by the U.S. Patent and Trademark Office.
+Maintenance fees are due at 3 1/2, 7 1/2, and 11 1/2 years after the issue date, and are presently $400, $900 and $1,850 respectively.
+The aforementioned maintenance fees are subject to change by the

 You may be interested to note that licensing can take place